 A diamond’s grading certificate is only as authentic as the laboratory doing the grading.
 Similar graded diamonds can look different for that simple fact.

 Asking the jeweler for a same-grade diamond from a reputable third-party gemological laboratory – like the Gemological Institute of America – as a comparison to the one you are interested in is a great way to check general appeal.
 If in doubt, stick with a well-certified diamond even if it increases the cost.

 Don’t Shop Alone

 Contrary to popular belief, a wedding is not all about the bride.
-Shopping for your wedding wings should be a conjoint effort and a fun one at that!
+Shopping for your wedding rings should be a conjoint effort and a fun one at that!
 Go jeweler-hopping as a couple and test out different styles and varieties.
 Wedding rings don’t have to come in pairs – the final decision should be one you both are pleased with.

 The Right Metal Matters

 Welcome to the era of unlimited options, that is why it’s recommended to discuss metal preferences with your partner before shopping.
-Most brides will desire a material that will nicely match their engagement ring, so choose among the classic gold, trendy rose gold, beautiful silver and sturdy platinum varieties.
+Most brides will desire a material that will nicely match their engagement ring, so choose among the classic gold, trendy rose gold, beautiful silver, and sturdy platinum varieties.